afep/globant-datachallenge/README.md

 # Visual Report

-Using the BI tool Tableau (Not an expert in tableu, but I got the concepts from analatycs perspective), I created this report to play with the data from the specific requeriments.
+Using the BI tool Tableau (I'm not an expert in Tableu, but I got the concepts from analytics perspective), I created this report to play with the data from the specific requirements.

 https://public.tableau.com/views/Datachallenge-Dashboard/Dashboard1?:language=es-ES&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link